top of page

 Assessors Are Neutral

-Assessors are trained professionals who strive to remain neutral throughout the process.
-Their primary focus is to provide an objective analysis of the family situation.
+Assessors are trained professionals who have a vetted history in working with children and families.
+We remain neutral in our approach throughout the assessment process.
+The primary focus is to provide an objective analysis of the family situation so that the best decision for the children can be made in the long term.

 Conclusion